-When you are satisfied with the fit, start with the smaller aft fins and apply some epoxy to the end of the fin tang that will contact the motor tube as well as any fin root that will contact the body tube.
+When you are satisfied with the fit, apply some epoxy to the end of the fin tang that will contact the motor tube as well as any fin root that will contact the body tube.
 Also, spread a thin layer of epoxy on each side of the fin tang.
 Slide the fin into place and check the alignment.
 Continue rechecking the fin alignment until you are sure the epoxy has set.
-IMPORTANT: Clean any excess epoxy from around the fin because this will interfere with the rear fin housing plates later.
-Repeat for the remaining aft fins.
+Clean any excess epoxy from around the fin joint.
+Repeat for the remaining fins.